in ,

 Palace of the Dukes of Cadaval in Evora by Laura Ferreira via Flickr CC

-The church of Loios is located next to the Cadaval Ducal Palace and it stands out for the stunning azulejo panels that cover it from floor to ceiling.
+The church of Loios is located next to the Cadaval Ducal Palace and stands out for the stunning azulejo panels covering it from floor to ceiling.

 Take Arraiolos-Estremoz tour